Part II | Option | Convenor: Dr Assef Ashraf |

 This paper examines in some detail aspects of the history of the Middle East, either in a particular region and period, or addressing particular themes.

-This paper introduces students to the Timurid, Safavid, Mughal, and Qajar empires — the empires that ruled the Persian-speaking Islamic world (Iran, Central Asia, and India) from ca. 1400 to 1900.
-Rather than studying these empires in isolation from one another, the paper highlights points of comparison as well as points of divergence between them.
-Lectures in Michaelmas move chronologically while in Lent we will shift to a thematic and comparative approach.
+This paper introduces students to the empires that ruled the Persian-speaking Islamic world (Iran, Central Asia, and India) from ca. 1200 to 1900.
+Rather than studying the empires in isolation from one another, the paper highlights points of comparison as well as points of divergence between them.
+Lectures in Michaelmas move chronologically while in Lent we shift to a thematic and comparative approach.
 We will read a wide range of primary and secondary sources but no prior knowledge of the region or of Persian is required (all sources will be in translation).
-An organizing thread in the paper is of the historical significance of Persian in this part of the Islamic world, and of the complex, multifaceted, and unexpected relationship between language and political and imperial culture.
+The organising threads in the paper are of the significance of Persian in the eastern Islamic lands, and of the complex and multifaceted relationship between language and imperial culture.

 Form and Conduct